 Another Burning Question

-This is a fair question that every teacher and administrator should be asking, so we love hearing it!
-We have a special tool that will help you determine what these skills look like at the classroom level.
-It will also help you tell how well they’re being developed in your students.
+This is a fair question that every teacher and administrator should be asking, so we love hearing it.
+In fact, we have a special tool that will help you infuse these skills into your learners’ classroom experience in ways that excite and challenge them like never before.
+That tool is Wabisabi.